A handpicked selection of the most beautiful Tuscany villages and small towns in Tuscany for the perfect Italian experience.

 UNESCO world heritage site since 1996, Pienza is the Renaissance perfect town and the epitome of ‘pretty’.

 You can find our guide to Pienza here.

 Monticchiello is a wonderfully preserved small village in the heart of Val D’Orcia, in the province of Siena.

-It lies along a white road and its remote location adds to the charm of the place: while not undiscovered by tourism, Monticchiello feels very much like a hidden gem!
+It lies along a white road and its remote location adds to the place’s charm: while not undiscovered by tourism, Monticchiello feels very much like a hidden gem!

 Monticchiello is worth visiting under two accounts.

 The first is that it is very, very pretty, developing over small meandering roads with homes of Tuscan stone and cascading flowers.

 The second is that Monticchiello has been home, since the late 1060s, to a special type of dramatic representation called ‘Poor Theater’.

 The Poor Theater of Monticchiello was born as a social and community project.
 Over the decades, it has developed into a highly praised and successful theatrical endeavor.

 Performances happen every summer and the stage is the town itself, whose outdoor spaces become the backdrop for the representation and the citizens that bring them to life!